shounakshastri/shounakshastri.github.io/_blogposts/WordPrediction-Part4.md

 2. back end (server)

 ## Front end (ui)
 Front end is the stuff that people see and interact with on the app.
-We have already decided on this in [Part 1](https://shounakshastri.github.io/blogposts/Word%20Prediction%20Model%20-%20PART%201%20-%20Figuring%20out%20the%20problem%20at%20hand) with a very basic drawing made in MSPaint.
+We have already decided how the aapp should look like in [Part 1](https://shounakshastri.github.io/blogposts/Word%20Prediction%20Model%20-%20PART%201%20-%20Figuring%20out%20the%20problem%20at%20hand) with a very basic drawing made in MSPaint.
 This to be exact:

 ![Basic App Layout](/images/ShinyAppLayout.jpg)